psf/pyperf/doc/api.rst

       *file* can be a filename, or an open file object.

+   .. method:: get_benchmarks()

+      Get the list of benchmarks sorted by their name.

    .. classmethod:: load(file)

       Load a benchmark suite from a JSON file which was created by